A couple of weeks ago, I packed my bags for a long weekend at Pismo Beach in San Luis Obispo County. I was happy that my sister could join us.

-Since I hiked here first week of April and wanted to go back and explore more.
+I’ve been wanting to go back here and explore more.
 It was Hazel’s first time so I was excited for her.
-We began our hike from the main parking lot off W Avenida De Los Arboles at 9:25 am.
-From Mesa Trail, we took N Tepee Trail toward Tee Pee / Paradise Falls at 0.4 miles.
-Then, we took Stagecoach Bluff Trail.
+We began our hike from the main parking lot off W Avenida De Los Arboles at 9:25 AM.

 We hiked 0.2 miles to the top of the (little) hill (elevation: 730 ft) and enjoyed the view.
 We could see the Tepee Trail and the creek straight ahead.
 That’s where we were going.

 If you stay on Stagecoach Bluff Trail and continue on, you will eventually meet Mesa Trail.
 But, that was not my plan.
 We retraced back to a junction where Stagecoach Bluff Trail splits.
 This trail is a triangle shape here so both trails will take you back to N Tepee Trail.
 We chose the trail we haven’t been on yet.
 I am so glad we did because it was so pretty with wildflowers next 0.25 miles.

 We met up with N Tepee Trail and hiked down towards Tee Pee.
 As I promised in my previous post, here is a picture of a close-up Tee Pee.
 It’s huge!
 One of the things I really like about this park is, it has many places you can relax and enjoy yourself.
 And the best part is, in my opinion, these areas are spread out all over the park.
 Note: there is a water fountain here if you need to fill up your bottle.